-Calcium plays a vital role in your hair health.
-This mineral helps reduce hair breakage and also keeps the scalp from getting too dry.
+Calcium plays a vital role in your hair's health.
+This mineral helps reduce hair breakage and keeps the scalp from getting too dry.
 As a bonus, it's great for nail health, helping to prevent nails from getting brittle.

 Iron deficiency is a common cause of telogen effluvium and can contribute to female pattern hair loss.

 Selenium plays a crucial role in preventing oxidative damage to hair follicle morphogenesis.
-Selenium also plays a vital role in protein synthesis in the body, helps promote hair elasticity to prevent breakage.
-A study on people that took selenium showed an increase in hair growth.
+Selenium also plays a vital role in protein synthesis in the body and helps promote hair elasticity to prevent breakage.
+A study on people who took selenium showed an increase in hair growth.

 Iodine, Magnesium, Manganese, and Chromium

-These minerals play an essential role in supporting scalp health and promoting healthy and thick new hair growth.
+These minerals support scalp health and promote healthy and thick new hair growth.
 Iodine helps to keep hair follicles functioning correctly, and a deficiency in this mineral has been linked to hair loss.
 Magnesium is essential for scalp health.
-It prevents the build-up of calcium, which can clog hair follicles and hinder healthy hair, by improving calcium circulation.
-Manganese, which has antioxidant properties, helps with calcium absorption, while chromium helps metabolize proteins.
+It prevents the build-up of calcium, which can clog hair follicles and hinder healthy hair by improving calcium circulation.
+Manganese has antioxidant properties and helps with calcium absorption, while chromium helps metabolize proteins.

 What is the best kind of supplement for genetic and age-related hair loss?

-The best supplements for women with genetic and age related hair loss include DHT blocking ingredients.
-These ingredients block the effects of the male hormone on the hair follicles and allow normal regrowth of new healthier, stronger hair.
-For best results, these DHT blockers should be combined with vitamins, minerals, and peptides which are essential for the hair follicle's proper function, as well as adaptogens to enhance scalp health.
+The best supplements for women with genetic and age-related hair loss include DHT-blocking ingredients.
+These ingredients block the effects of the male hormone on the hair follicles and allow normal regrowth of new, healthier, stronger hair.
+For best results, these DHT blockers should be combined with vitamins, minerals, and peptides essential for the hair follicle's proper function and adaptogens to enhance scalp health.

 Which supplements do you need to avoid when experiencing hair loss?

 Try to avoid the generic one-size-fits-all skin, hair, and nail supplements and multivitamins.
-Those low-cost vitamin supplements that are often sold at Walmart or on Amazon will usually contain low amounts of active ingredients and may not be as efficient as decicated hair treatment supplements.
+Those low-cost vitamin supplements often sold at Walmart or Amazon usually contain low amounts of active ingredients and may not be as efficient as dedicated hair treatment supplements.
 Another kind of "hair supplement" to avoid is gummies: these gummies tend to be sugar-loaded with minimal active ingredients.

-High-quality hair wellness supplements that were specially formulated to help regrow hair, like the MDhair customized hair care supplement, Nutrafol, or Viviscal, can include up to 20 ingredients, while low-cost hair gummies with typically have 2-3 ingredients (and a truckload of sugar).
+High-quality hair wellness supplements specially formulated to help regrow hair, like the MDhair customized hair care supplement, Nutrafol, or Viviscal, can include up to 20 ingredients.
+In comparison, low-cost hair gummies typically have 2 to 3 ingredients (and a truckload of sugar).

 Biotin supplements for women with hair loss - should you use them?

 Biotin is an excellent ingredient to have in hair growth supplements.
 That said, it's only one minor element for optimal treatment.
-A better choice would be a Dermatologist's formulated hair growth supplement that targets all the possible factors and deficiencies that can cause hair loss.
+A better choice would be a Dermatologist-formulated hair growth supplement that targets all the possible factors and deficiencies that can cause hair loss.

 What is the effect of collagen supplements on hair loss?

-Taking Collagen peptides is an excellent addition to the treatment of hair loss in women.
-Check this link for info.
+Taking Collagen peptides is an excellent addition to treating hair loss in women.
+Check out this link for info.

-An important factor in the success of any hair loss treatment is a commitment to the treatment.
-Look for supplements that provide all the vitamins and minerals you need in one capsule, that you can take once a day.
-Using supplements that require two or more capsules a day is less convenient and will lead to treatment dropout.
+A commitment to the treatment is an essential factor in the success of any hair loss treatment.
+Look for supplements that provide all the vitamins and minerals you need in one capsule that you can take once a day.
+Using supplements requiring two or more capsules daily is less convenient and will lead to treatment dropout.